ivogabe/Brackets-Icons/readme.md

 Customizability
 --------------
-For information on how to customize icons, click here [here](customizability.md)!
+For information on how to customize icons, click [here](customizability.md)!

 License
 -------